emily-clough/fp-flood-nvfi/README.md

 Flood risks for river and sea flooding are shared on data.gov.uk, through the [Flood Map for Planning - Flood Zones](https://www.data.gov.uk/dataset/104434b0-5263-4c90-9b1e-e43b1d57c750/flood-map-for-planning-flood-zones1) page.

 Flood from river and seas in England is classsified in three zones.
 This project concentrates on flood zones 2 & 3.
-- Flood Zone 2:
+- Flood Zone 2: Land having between a 1% and 0.1% annual probability of river flooding; or land having between a 0.5% and 0.1% annual probability of sea flooding.
-- Flood Zone 3:
+- Flood Zone 3: Land having a 1% or greater annual probability of river flooding; or Land having a 0.5% or greater annual probability of sea

 ##### Flood risk from surface water (RoSWF)
 Flood risks for surface water files are huge, and thus need to be requested from data.gov.uk, through the [Risk of Flooding from Surface Water (RoFSW)](https://www.data.gov.uk/dataset/0d6fa1f4-0c82-4c91-8667-a549e8e3ca2d/risk-of-flooding-from-surface-water3).